-- (1) None of the named executive officers non-equity incentive compensation plans contains a minimum payout. - (2) We believe that our non-equity incentive plan targets are aggressive and not easy to achieve.
+- (1) Represents the total threshold amount with respect to each applicable metric under the fiscal 2009 non-equity incentive plans for each named executive officer.
+Actual total pay-outs may be less than the threshold amounts above if individual thresholds are not met.
+Mr. Hammer's non-equity incentive compensation plan includes individual annual threshold amounts for total revenue and non-GAAP income from operations.
+Mr. Miiller's non-equity incentive compensation plan includes individual quarterly threshold amounts for software revenue in his region.
+Mr. Rose's non-equity incentive compensation plan includes individual quarterly threshold amounts for software bookings, services revenue and contribution margin in his region.
+Annual non-equity incentive plans for Messrs.
+Bunte and Miceli do not contain threshold amounts.
+See "Non-Equity Incentive Plan Compensation" above for more information on the plans and performance objectives for each of our named executive officers. - (2) We believe that our non-equity incentive plan targets are aggressive and not easy to achieve.
 See "Non-Equity Incentive Plan Compensation" above for more information. - (3) Annual non-equity incentive plan awards to Messrs.
 Hammer, Bunte and Miceli do not contain maximum pay-outs.
 Messrs.
 Miiller and Rose are entitled to non-equity incentive plan compensation based on tiered commission plans that contain maximum pay-outs.
-See "Non-Equity Incentive Plan Compensation" above for more information on the plan for each of our named executive officers. - (4) Amounts in this column reflect restricted stock unit awards granted during fiscal 2008 to a named executive officer under our LTIP.
-Restricted stock awards vest 25% after one year and quarterly thereafter over an additional three years. - (5) Amounts in this column reflect stock options granted during fiscal 2008 to a named executive officer under our LTIP.
-Stock options vest 25% after one year and quarterly thereafter over an additional three years. - (6) Represents the fair value of each stock option or restricted stock unit as of the date it was granted, computed in accordance with SFAS 123(R).
-See Note 2 of the notes to our consolidated financial statements contained in our Annual Report on Form 10-K for a discussion of all assumptions made by us in determining the FAS 123(R) values of our equity awards. - (7) Mr. Rose's compensation is paid in British pounds sterling.
+See "Non-Equity Incentive Plan Compensation" above for more information on the plan for each of our named executive officers. - (4) Amounts in this column reflect restricted stock unit awards granted during fiscal 2009 to a named executive officer under our LTIP. - (5) Amounts in this column reflect non-qualified stock options granted during fiscal 2009 to a named executive officer under our LTIP. - (6) Represents the fair value of each stock option or restricted stock unit as of the date it was granted, computed in accordance with SFAS 123(R).
+See Note 8 of the notes to our consolidated financial statements contained in our Annual Report on Form 10-K for a discussion of all assumptions made by us in determining the FAS 123(R) values of our equity awards. - (7) Mr. Rose's compensation is paid in British pounds sterling.
 All amounts have been converted to U.S. dollars using the average currency exchange rate for the period.